howtographql/howtographql/content/frontend/react-apollo/5-authentication.md

 videoAuthor: ""
 ---

-In this section, you'll learn how you can implement authentication functionality with Apollo provide signup and login features for your users.
+In this section, you'll learn how you can implement authentication functionality with Apollo to provide signup and login features to your users.

 ### Prepare the React components

 As in the sections before, you'll set the stage for the login functionality by preparing the React components that are needed for this feature.
-You'll start by implementing the `Login` component.
+You'll start by building the `Login` component.

 <Instruction>